socnetv/app/docs/roadmaps/roadmap_architecture_performance.md

 performance in related algorithm slices.
 They do not require domain model changes — they land as self-contained additions validated by the WS6 harness.

-### #89 — Distribution of geodesics by path length
+### #89 — Distribution of geodesics by path length ✅ Done

-Expose the path-length histogram that is implicit in the APSP result already produced by `runAllSources()`.
-After the parallel run completes, grouping geodesic counts by integer distance is O(V²).
-Add a histogram table and chart to the Distance & Geodesics report dialog.
+`Graph::writeGeodesicDistribution()` + `Graph::graphGeodesicDistanceDistribution()` added in
+`src/graph/distances/graph_distance_facade.cpp`.
+New **Analyze → Cohesion → Geodesic
+Distribution** action (Ctrl+G,I) and matching Control Panel combo entry.
+Computation is
+cache-aware: reuses `calculatedDistances` result when available.

-### #139 — Geodesic distance for specific node pairs
+### #139 — Geodesic distance for specific node pairs ✅ Done

-Allow the user to pick a source and target vertex and read their precomputed geodesic distance from the APSP result, without re-running a full analysis.
-Lightweight addition to the existing Distances menu and report.
+`Graph::graphGeodesicShortestPath()` added.
+The Distance dialog now shows the full node sequence of the shortest path (BFS for unweighted, Dijkstra for weighted) in addition to the distance value.

-### #64 — Clique Census performance
+### #64 — Clique Census performance ✅ Done

-The current Bron–Kerbosch implementation runs single-threaded with no pivot heuristics.
-Profile, then either parallelise independent sub-problems or apply Tomita-style pivot selection.
-Same pattern as the DistanceEngine source-loop parallelisation; validated by the existing clustering kernel in the WS6 harness.
+Tomita et al. (2006) pivot selection applied to `Graph::graphCliques()`.
+Pivot $ u \in P \cup X $ chosen to maximise $ |N(u) \cap P| $; main loop iterates only $ P \setminus N(u) $.
+Correctness argument and paper references in the method docstring.

+### — Geodesic path canvas highlighting (new, to be filed)

+When the user computes the distance between two specific nodes, highlight the edges (and optionally nodes) that form the geodesic on the canvas — giving immediate visual feedback about which path was taken.
+Requires the path vertex list from `graphGeodesicShortestPath()` (already available after #139) and a temporary visual state on `GraphicsEdge` / `GraphicsNode` items that is cleared when the next analysis or network change occurs.

 ---